PRM710/lead-intent-scoring-backend/README.md

 ## 🔗 Connecting With Frontend (Optional)

-The frontend is deployed separately at:
+The frontend is deployed separately at (This is mine you have to deploy it ureself on platforms like verce, netlify, etc..):
 👉 [https://lead-intent-scoring-frontend.vercel.app/](https://lead-intent-scoring-frontend.vercel.app/)

 If you want to connect your own frontend (React/Vite) to this backend: